New Relic plugin

 Restrict access to this data source:

-You can enable this option if you only want certain users or groups to have access to the data source, or the permission to link it to new workspaces.
+Optionally, enable this toggle if you only want certain users/groups to have access to the data source, or those with the permission to link it to new workspaces.
 See data source access control for more information.The term data source here really means data source instance.
 For example, a user may configure two instances of the AWS data source, one for their development environment and one for production.
 In that case, each data source instance has its own access control settings.

 By default, Restrict access to this data source is set to off.
 The data source can be viewed, edited and administered by anyone.
 If you would like to control who has access to this data source, switch Restrict access to this data source to on.